isomerpages/moe-plmgss/_curriculum/IP Overview/Assessment Policy.md

 monitor, assess, and improve their own learning.
-We design assessments with clarity of purpose to gather evidence of our learners’ progress, provide timely and targeted feedback to them to move their learning forward, and to improve our teaching practices, harnessing technology where useful.</p>
+We design assessments with clarity of purpose to gather evidence of our learners’ progress, provide timely and targeted feedback to them to move their learning forward, and to improve our teaching practices, harnessing technology where useful.
+We help students and teachers use technology ethically, while continuing to value human thinking, skills, and judgement at the heart of education.</p>
 <p>In this regard, we value “Learner-Centred and Balanced Assessment”, which
 aims to</p>
 <ul data-tight="true" class="tight">